nevenaf/rainbow_1factorization/README.md

 - exploratory analysis of rainbow 1-factorizations

 Sage is a mathematical program built on Python.
-Here we use its libraries for manipulating graphs, cyclic groups and finate fields.
+Here we use its libraries for manipulating graphs, cyclic groups and finite fields.